Cosmic Research of the UPC’s ESEIAAT is the first Spanish team ever selected for the Spaceport America Cup

 Since its founding in 2016, the Cosmic Research association of the UPC’s ESEIAAT has launched 40 rockets and over a hundred CanSat mini-satellites, becoming the most active and prolific university rocket association in the country.

-The Cosmic Research rocketeers that will participate in the Spaceport America Cup are coordinator Alba Badia, Abimael Campillo Simón, Antonio Estrela Zolochevsky, Arnau Pena Sapena, Aleix Ribas Torras, Sergi Pena Sapena, Javier Salmerón Rodríguez, Pablo Torres Rubio and Alfred Valentín Bárez.
+The Cosmic Research rocketeers have been participated in the Spaceport America Cup are coordinator Alba Badia, Abimael Campillo Simón, Antonio Estrela Zolochevsky, Arnau Pena Sapena, Aleix Ribas Torras, Sergi Pena Sapena, Javier Salmerón Rodríguez, Pablo Torres Rubio and Alfred Valentín Bárez.

 The world's most important rocket competition